lc-2025/accessibility-scanner/frontend/README.md

 - Essential navigational interfaces to improve the application usability with a main menu and breadcrumb
 - Linking to scanned resources for a live monitoring
 - Scanning results data management via pagination to improve performance and readability
-- REST timing-out for security concerns
+- User data input validation and REST timing-out for security concerns
 - Caching data fetched to improve overall

 ### Estimated Delivery Time